reposense/RepoSense/docs/UserGuide.md

 * `repo-config.csv`: Add additional rows for the extra repos ([example](repo-config.csv))
 * `author-config.csv`: Add one row for each author in each repo you want to analyze

+## Publishing report to GitHub Pages

+Follow this [guide](PublishingGuide.md) to publish your report to GitHub Pages.